logigearcorp/docs.testarchitect.com/content/user-guide/lab-manager/managing-automation-lab/registering-controllers/_index.md

 3. Click **OK**.
 If the controller can be found on the network, that controller is added to the session.

-    **Note:** A controller may only be registered to a single Lab Manager session at a time.
+{{<note>}} A controller may only be registered to a single Lab Manager session at a time.
 If TestArchitect cannot add the controller you specify, see [Troubleshooting controller registration](/TA_Help/Topics/Lab_manager_troubleshoot_controller_registration.html).